 So, what inspires you?

-Katie is a college senior with a passion for editing.
+About Katie: Katie is a college senior with a passion for editing.
 She's majoring in Public Relations and minoring in English and Creative Writing.
 When she's not busy slaying the writing world, she's an editorial intern and part-time social media coordinator at Write and Day.